Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: The example of A moving harmonic trap in one dimension, and application to experiments

 The moving harmonic trap provides a uniquely powerful setting in which we translate force geometry into experimentally testable design principles.
 From a theoretical perspective, harmonic confinement is one of the few nonequilibrium stochastic systems that is exactly solvable far from equilibrium, allowing explicit relations between forces, fluctuations, and entropy production to be derived without severe approximations \cite{Jarzynski1997Nonequilibrium,Seifert2012Stochastic}.
 Experimentally, the same model underlies a broad class of biophysical and microrheological measurements: optical and magnetic tweezers impose effective harmonic potentials on tracer particles, membrane patches, and biomolecular assemblies, while controlled protocols such as constant-velocity dragging or sinusoidal modulation are used to probe entropy production and mechanical response with high spatiotemporal resolution \cite{Neuman2004OpticalTrapping,Kumar2021Multi}.
 In this setting, experimentally accessible observables including positional lag and variance map onto thermodynamic forces, making the harmonic trap an ideal platform for illustrating the framework, identifying operating regimes, and constructing geometric control charts for nonequilibrium systems.

+In one dimension, we remove all vector notations, for simplicity.
 The harmonically trapped particle, described by the potential $U(x,t) = \tfrac{1}{2}k\bigl(x-\lambda(t)\bigr)^2$, where $k$ is the trap stiffness and $\lambda(t)$ the time-dependent trap centre, provides a canonical setting in which the geometric structure of entropy production can be analyzed exactly.
 Directed transport arises from the lag $\Delta(t) = \mu(t) - \lambda(t)$ between the mean particle position $\mu(t)$ and the trap centre.
 Together with the positional variance $\sigma^2(t)$, both quantities are readily accessible in experiments, making the harmonic trap an ideal bridge between force geometry and measurable entropy production.
-The detailed derivation of the force decomposition and correlation coefficient is provided in~\ref{SM:harmonic_traps}.
+The detailed derivation of the force decomposition and correlation coefficient is provided in Appendix~\ref{AppenGeneralFrameworkForMovingHarmonicTraps}.